All posts

 JavaScript / Node: tldts

 tldts ships the PSL inline and is dependency-free.
-For the browser, it's the right pick because it doesn't need a runtime fetch.
+For browser code, it's the right pick because it doesn't need a runtime fetch.
+Use allowPrivateDomains when you want vercel.app, github.io, pages.dev, and similar hosting domains to behave as suffixes.

 Go: golang.org/x/net/publicsuffix